Gosper curve

 The Gosper curve, named after Bill Gosper, also known as the Peano-Gosper Curve and the flowsnake (a spoonerism of snowflake), is a space-filling curve whose limit set is rep-7.
 It is a fractal curve similar in its construction to the dragon curve and the Hilbert curve.

 The Gosper curve can also be used for efficient hierarchical hexagonal clustering and indexing.

-Algorithm

 Lindenmayer system

 The Gosper curve can be represented using an L-system with rules as follows: